stephenjwilson/MeTeOR/README.md

 MeTeOR, or the MeSH Term Objective Reasoning network, mines the PubMed literature, revealing knowledge previously hidden in a sea of information.
 Given one biological entity (a gene, drug, or disease), it can give a ranked list of associations with other biological entities, and it can highlight papers pertaining to any two biological entities.

-This MeTeOR network was assembled with python 3 and MATLAB for the assessment of the network as well as the unsupervised link prediction.
+This MeTeOR network was assembled with python 3 and assessed the network as well as the unsupervised link prediction.

 A website serving the resulting network can be found [here](http://meteor.lichtargelab.org/).